wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 ### Dealing with pressure from stakeholders

 Let's talk about stakeholders.
 No matter the size of your company, you probably have at least a few.
 They're the people who are interested in the outcome of your project, and they probably set the overall direction of your work by coming up with the project requirements and various tweaks along the way.

+At some point you will find yourself in a position where your stakeholders are asking your team to do too much, and with too little time.
+How you handle these situations can have a tremendous impact on the happiness and productivity of your team, so approach them with caution.

 #### Always be honest